Dleau/code.dillon.pro/_posts/2020-05-14-visualizing-fbi-crime-data.markdown

 categories: data
 ---

-In highschool, I taught myself Python and created a Twitter-based API [@guardiancrime][twitter] that leveraged raw data from the [FBI Uniform Crime Report][ucr] to curate visualizations of local crime.
+In high school, I taught myself Python and created a Twitter-based API [@guardiancrime][twitter] that leveraged raw data from the [FBI Uniform Crime Report][ucr] to curate visualizations of local crime.
 With a tweet, users assessed property and violent crime in any one of nearly 10,000 American communities with available crime data.
 I recieved the FBI Outstanding Achievment Award for my work.

 <p align="center">
   <img src="/assets/guardian_twitter_screenshots.jpg" style="zoom:50%;">